 The average cost of an Agricultural Economics & Business degree is $129,482.

-Students with an agricultural economics & business degree have an early career salary of about $39,547 and a mid-career salary of about $74,010.
+Students with an Agricultural Economics & Business degree have an early career salary of about $39,547 and a mid-career salary of about $74,010.
 Keep reading to find out which schools offer the best outcomes for Agricultural Economics & Business grads.

-Keep scrolling to explore the top ranked universities and colleges in New Mexico for agricultural economics & business majors.
+Keep scrolling to explore the top ranked universities and colleges in New Mexico for Agricultural Economics & Business majors.
 Some of the factors included in the ranking methodology are graduate salaries, loan default rates, accreditation, and more.

-About 71.6% of the teachers at New Mexico State University - Main Campus are full-time and get normal office hours, so they tend to be more accessible to students.For students who want to go on following their four-year degree, New Mexico State University - Main Campus has graduate programs available.
-A virtual tour is a good way to explore New Mexico State University - Main Campus.
+About 72.5% of the teachers at New Mexico State University - Main Campus are full-time and get normal office hours, so they tend to be more accessible to students.
+Over 77.0% of New Mexico State University - Main Campus students are given some kind of school funding.
+If you are interested in knowing more, you will find all of New Mexico State University - Main Campus' rankings here.